EnterpriseDB/barman/new_docs/user_guide/commands/barman/get_wal.inc.rst

     Additionally, collect partial WAL files (.partial).

 ``-t`` / ``--test``
-    Test both the connection and configuration of the specified PostgreSQL server in Barman for WAL retrieval.
+    Test both the connection and configuration of the specified Postgres server in Barman for WAL retrieval.
 When this option is used, the required ``WAL_NAME`` argument is disregarded.